-Right after Pope joined FCUV in June 2018, it did a $10m private placement in July 2018 and hired Hayden IR (which is “coincidentally” BOXL’s IR firm) FCUV also applied for uplisting to Nasdaq in July 2018, and engaged paid sell-side coverage Diamond Equity Research in October 2018; FCUV paid at least $19,500 for this report, as stated in the PR:
+In June 2018, FCUV did a $10m private placement in July 2018 and hired Hayden IR.
+FCUV applied for uplisting to Nasdaq in July 2018, and engaged paid sell-side coverage Diamond Equity Research in October 2018; FCUV paid at least $19,500 for this report, as stated in the PR:

 Now, skip ahead 3 years, on August 30, 2021, FCUV did yet another offering, raising $10m (2m shares at $5 per share).
 At the same time as the offering, FCUV was uplisted to the Nasdaq stock exchange.

 In one week after that, on November 22, 2021, a company called Argus Research put out a “research” report on FCUV (note that the date of the report is November 18, 2021) with a $15 price target.
 (Argus Research paid-for research also promoted FLGC, a cannabis scam that we exposed back in August 2021.
 FLGC is down over 90% since our report).
 The author of both Argus pieces (FCUV and FLGC) is the same person – Steve Silver).

 This price target is based on made up revenue projections – they projected revenue to grow from $1.7m in 2020 to $2m in 2021 to suddenly $45m in 2022 and to $150m in 2023!
 Totally ridiculous numbers.